 FEBRUARY 21, 3-4 p.m.: Brene Brown, Practicing Empathy

 In a world where tensions can run high – we long for the open communication and connection created through empathy – but empathy can take some practice.
 Together, we’ll take note of the tough feelings that can tempt us to cut off from one another in tough circumstances and explore skills that help us connect with honesty, kindness and healthy boundaries.
 We’ll study Brené Brown’s good work on empathy, including common empathy misses, the differences between sympathy and empathy and, when things don’t go so well, how to circle back with grace and try again.

-Artistic expression offers the opportunity for spiritual growth, transformation, and healing.
-This session is a chance to play and learn new techniques without worrying about perfection or finished product.
+Artistic expression offers the opportunity for spiritual growth, transformation and healing.
+This is an opportunity to play and learn new techniques without worrying about perfection or finished product.
 Meet new friends and practice listening to your heart as you paint.
-No experience is necessary.
+No art experience is necessary.

 APRIL 24, 3-4 p.m.: Reconnecting With Joy and Yourself